 Some provinces do have a fee guide, others do not.
 In the provinces where there is no specialty fee guide, practitioners may set their own fees based on overhead costs and clinical fees.
 Dental treatment plans can vary widely depending on complexity.Q: Why can't I get a quote over the phone from a Prosthodontist's office for a specific treatment?A:

 Dental treatment plans can vary widely depending on complexity.
 Sometimes teeth will require extensive work to build them up to a point where crowns and bridges can be placed or to ensure that the roots are healthy.
-Without a thorough examination and dental x-rays, and/or molds of the teeth it may be impossible to accurately estimate the costs of certain treatments.
+In some cases, implants may be required to provide a solid foundation for replacement teeth.
+Without a thorough examination and dental x-rays, scans or molds of the teeth it may be impossible to accurately estimate the costs of certain treatments.